dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-selfcontained.md

 dotnet add package ILLink.Tasks -v 0.1.4-preview-981901 -s https://dotnet.myget.org/F/dotnet-core/api/v3/index.json
 ```

-The various "self-contained" Dockerfiles do this as part of their implementation, as demonstrated in the following examples.
+The various "self-contained" Dockerfiles add the linker package to the sample project, as demonstrated in the following examples.

 ## Building the Sample for Windows Nano Server with Docker